MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ### Prepare the network file share storage location

 First, you need to determine where you're going to store the downloaded Visual Studio packages.
 If you have multiple editions of Visual Studio in use within your enterprise (for example, Visual Studio 2022 Professional and Visual Studio 2022 Enterprise), you must create a separate layout for each edition.
-This can consume a lot of disk space, especially when you consider that layout updates consume disk space too.
+Creating a separate layout for each edition can consume a lot of disk space, especially when you consider that layout updates consume disk space too.

 The layout path must be fewer than 80 characters; some organizations successfully use [symbolic links](/windows/win32/fileio/symbolic-links) to work around the 80-character limitation.